mesa.fs.mount(...) is an async context manager that yields a MesaFileSystem.

 Errors

-RaisesInvalidOptionsError for an empty repo list, invalid mode, or a mismatched org prefix.
-API key minting, repo lookup, or VCS connection failures can raise ApiError subclasses or connection errors.
+RaisesInvalidOptionsError for an empty repo list, a ttl outside 1..86400, invalid mode, or a mismatched org prefix.
+Token signing or VCS connection failures can raise ApiError subclasses or connection errors.

 Multiprocessing